 The Township relies heavily on the productivity of this revenue group and during the years 2012-2017, revenues ballooned.
 However, since 2018, the largest revenue generators in this category, the Business Privilege tax, has steadily declined.
 Then, in 2020, the large-scale economic shutdown in response to COVID-19 resulted in a \$2.0 million drop.
-In 2021, revenues began to recover, but are still short of pre-COVID amounts.
-Looking forward, the budget assumes continued recovery in the Act 511 group, closer to pre-COVID levels.
+In 2021, revenues began to recover, still short of pre-COVID amounts, and 2022 year to date collections indicate a continued healthy recovery.
+Looking forward, the budget assumes continued increases in the Act 511 group, closer to pre-COVID levels.

 Category Rate

 Business Privilege 0.003

 Mercantile 0.003

 Local Services \$52/Emp

-Real Estate Transfer 1.0%
+Real Estate Transfer 1 0%